vaibhav18matere/books/README.md

   foolish joy, greedy desire, and social amusements—how little of your own was left to you.
 You will realize you are dying before your time!”

+  - One of the hardest things to do in life is to say “No.” To invitations, to requests, to obligations, to the stuff that everyone else is doing.
+Even harder is saying no to certain time-consuming emotions: anger, excitement, distraction, obsession, lust ETC

+  - the more you say no to the things that don’t matter, the more you can say yes to the things that do.
+It may take some hard work but this will let you live and enjoy your life—the life that you want.